Frequently Asked Questions

 Requests for special consideration must be received no later than 15 business days before the scheduled Commission meeting.

-The table below lists the deadlines for requests for special consideration at Commission meetings in 2024:
+The table below lists the deadlines for requests for special consideration at Commission meetings in 2024 and 2025:

 What must I include in a request for special consideration?